Hawken (video game): Free-to-play

 Hawken primarily generated revenue from player purchased currency (Mech credits, or MC), which is how the game operated on a free-to-play business model.
 These mech credits could only be purchased in packages, which range from $5 to $100 USD.
 Once purchased, the player could spend these credits to unlock any content the game has to offer.
 This includes every weapon, item, internal, player avatar, mech cosmetic, XP/HC (Experience/Hawken credit) booster, holotaunt, and mech.

-However, the game avoided a pay-to-win scenario by opting for a different "pay-to-not-grind" system instead; players could pay money to obtain in-game weapons, items, internals, holotaunts, boosters, etc., without the need to grind for HCs.
-The only aspect of the game that cannot be unlocked without paying money (that also don't have a HC price tag) are most cosmetics—i.e. player avatars, mech paint and mech camos/skins.

-Finally, it was not necessary to unlock every item and weapon to excel in the game; player skill and personal experience in FPS games were largely responsible for individual success.
-Positioning, strategy, accuracy, and utilizing a forward-thinking approach when engaging were crucial for surviving and defeating the enemy.
+Reviewers such as Nathan Grayson and Erik Kain criticized the game's freemium concept, with Grayson calling the matchmaking system "basically broken" and Kain saying "[p]ay to win is a death sentence".

 Reception

 The PC and Xbox One versions of the game hold a score of 73/100 on Metacritic, and the PlayStation 4 version 58/100.
+The game's combination of first-person shooter and mecha combat was compared to Shogo: Mobile Armor Division from 1998.